apigee/openbank/README.md

 The detailed instructions for developer portal setup for openbank solution can be found [Here](./src/devportal/README.md).

 ## Data
-The dummy Backend system is created by the deploy script for this OpenBank solution and is hosted on [Baas 2.0](http://apibaas.apigee.com/) in your org.
+The dummy Backend system is created by the deploy script for this OpenBank solution and is hosted on [Google Cloud Datastore](https://cloud.google.com/datastore/docs/concepts/overview) in your org.
 You can find the dummy data under `./setup/data` folder

 ## Additional Notes